ehjhihlo/Orchid-Identifier/README.md

 label_versus_Orchid_name.xlsx, the label and the corresponding Orchid name.

 ## Code
-hw7_code.py & hw7_code.ipynb: The python code for training.
+train.py & train.ipynb: The python code for training.

 ## Training result
-The trainig result of the project, including filename, true label and predicted label.
+The training result of the project, including filename, true label and predicted label.

 ## Report
 report.pdf: The report for this homework.